zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **How do I schedule Teams meetings from my Google Calendar?**

-- You can easily create Teams meetings directly from the Google Calendar by using the [Teams Meeting add-on in Google Marketplace](https://workspace.google.com/marketplace/app/microsoft_teams_meeting/961264221134).
+- You can create Teams meetings directly from the Google Calendar by using the [Teams Meeting add-on in Google Marketplace](https://workspace.google.com/marketplace/app/microsoft_teams_meeting/961264221134).

 **What does the "User edits detected" Google Calendar sync status mean?**